emrecdr/tiqets/Readme.md

-# Project Name
+# Tiqets Assignment Solution

 This project reads orders and ticket barcodes data from CSV files, validates the data, and generates an output containing the customer ID, order ID, and a list of ticket barcodes for each order.
 It also calculates the top N customers who bought the most books and the number of unused book barcodes.
-This project mainly uses the [Polars](https://pola-rs.github.io) library for data processing.
+This project mainly uses the [Polars](https://pola.rs/) library for data processing.

 ## Table of Contents